dsharris/Resume/views/resume.md

 ### Wired Defense - Senior Engineer (2009 - Current)

-My business partner have been working private projects for quite a while now, he maintains the business and financials as well as sales and higher level client commnuication.
+My business partner and myself, have been working private projects for quite a while now.
+He maintains the business and financials as well as sales and higher level client commnuication.
 I take the clients ideas from concepts through wireframes, ocasionaly design though most was outsourced, through development and deplooyment.

 Technologies:
 - PHP